 “The proposed changes would force the solar farm industry to, in many cases, bring in electricians from outside the area to undertake manual and mechanical tasks associated with erecting solar panels,” Mayor Antonio said.

 “Western Queensland is the ideal environment for the solar farm industry with a growing number of projects across the Darling Downs and South West.

-“With limited numbers of licenced electricians in rural communities, these changes have the potential to rob local workers of manual labour jobs, increase costs of construction as well as causing potential delays in project completion.
+“With limited numbers of licensed electricians in rural communities, these changes have the potential to rob local workers of manual labour jobs, increase costs of construction as well as causing potential delays in project completion.